zahidhasanshuvo/zahidhasanshuvo/README.md

 - 👀 I’m interested in Data Science

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m addicted to learning and growing every day

 - 📫 How to connect with me: [Linkedin](https://www.linkedin.com/in/hasanzahidshuvo/)

-- 💻 Currently working as a **Student at Uttara University**
+- 💻 Currently Completing BSc in Computer Science at **Uttara University**

 <h2 align="left">Connect with me:</h2>